elunna/nerfhack-changelog/README.md

 * The previous behavior slowed hunger to only occur 1 in 20 turns

 ### Stealth changes
-* To bring back the feeling of the 3.4.3 **stealth** mechanic, the chance of sleeping monsters waking up and growling has been lowered dramatically and is based on luck.
+* To bring back the feeling of the 3.4.3 **stealth** mechanic, the chance of sleeping monsters waking up and growling has been lowered dramatically and is based on Luck.
   * 0 Luck: 12.5% chance of a monster screaming when roused
   * 2+ Luck: 0.3% chance
   * Negative luck has at least a 30% chance of rousing monsters